patrimart/monadness-js/README.md

 # monadness-js

-A functional-style Node.js library with improved error handling, flattened asyncronous handling and parallel processing.
+A TypeScript/JavaScript library that implements basic monad functionality.
+Currently, this young library only supports the following:

 - Either
 - Option

-This library
+This library is in active development.

 ## Install